evildmp/afraid-to-commit/docs/testing.rst

 ======================

 The Django testing tutorial covers a number of key ideas and approaches.
-It's worth following the whgole thing, and making sure you understand the points its making.
+It's worth following the whole thing, and making sure you understand the points its making.

 Unfortunately as of Django 1.5.1 the tutorial actually includes a bugfix that